Chapter 6: Syntax

 A starting point: basic word order

 If you think about hearing or seeing a sentence, or if you think about reading a sentence that’s been written down, a really obvious property is that words and morphemes come in a particular order.
-Indeed, the only difference between the grammatical sentence in (1) (All gryphons are tichek.) and the ungrammatical sentence in (2) (*Grypnos tichek all are.) is that the words appear in different orders.
+Indeed, the only difference between the grammatical and ungrammatical sentences we saw in 6.1, repeated below in (1), is that the words appear in different orders.

 |b.||Beavers build dams.|

 |c.||Cats chase mice.|